-The Challenge of Employment in India - An Informal Economy Perspective
+The Challenge of Employment in India: An Informal Economy Perspective; Vols.
+I and II

 In the informal or unorganized sector, only about 0.4 per cent of the workers were estimated as being formal workers in 2004-05 who were receiving social security benefits like Provident Fund.